 A Bearded Dragon opening its mouth and “smiling” excessively may indicate that the tank is too hot.

 It is possible to use sand or gravel for a more authentic substrate.
-However, sand can have a detrimental effect on your dragon’s gastrointestinal tract if they accidentally consume it.
+However, sand can have a detrimental effect on your dragon’s gastrointestinal tract if bearded dragons accidentally consume it.

 Newspapers and paper towels are safer options and are also much easier to clean and dispose of.
 This substrate should be cleaned regularly or if it shows any signs of bacterial growth.